Unexpected Stories: Childfinder

 A Black woman named Barbara has psionic abilities.
 Barbara is a childfinder who is assigned to find children with the capacity to develop psionic abilities.
 She splits away from the psionic organization that employed her due to racial tension, leaving them without a childfinder.
 Barbara uses her powers to train Black children and to snuff out the powers of white children.
 She is confronted by a white woman named Eve, but Barbara's students fight off Eve and her allies.
 Barbara erases her own memories of the existence of psionic abilities in order to prevent the organization from getting information about her students.
 In a postscript, a historian stated that psionic people died out from a natural disease rather than internal struggles, lamenting the passing of their utopian society.

 Major themes

 A Necessary Being explores the issue of race through an allegorical caste system in which all characters have skin that is either yellow, green, or blue.

 Background

 The events of A Necessary Being take place before the events of Survivor, the third book in Butler's Patternist series.

-Publication History
+Publication history

 Butler wrote Childfinder and sold it to author Harlan Ellison in 1970.
 It was her first sale.
-It was originally meant to be published in Ellison's anthology The Last Dangerous Visions, but this work never came to fruition.
+It was originally meant to be published in Ellison's anthology The Last Dangerous Visions, but this work never came to fruition in their lifetimes.
 Childfinder remained unpublished for forty years.

 In 2014, Butler's agent Merrilee Heifetz announced that she had discovered two new unpublished stories by Butler.
 This discovery was aided by archivists at Huntington Library in San Marino, California, where Butler's papers are kept.
 The stories were later collected and published as Unexpected Stories by Open Road Integrated Media.